-The SDRAM requires a specific sequence of events to be completed after power up before the memory can be accessed.
-The SDRAM also requires a constant memory refresh command.
+The DDR SDRAM requires a specific sequence of events to be completed after power up before the memory can be accessed.
+The DDR SDRAM also requires a constant memory refresh command.

-However, the SDRAM must always be used via the SDRAM controller in the Hardware Interface Layer.
-This controller will automatically take care of the power up control sequence and issuing of memory refresh commands.
+However, the DDR SDRAM should always be used via the DDR SDRAM controller in the Hardware Interface Layer, or a Power PC DDR controller.
+These controllers will automatically take care of the power up control sequence and issuing of memory refresh commands.

-All you will to do in your design is simply read and write data through the read and write ports of the SDRAM controller in order to read and write the external SDRAM memory.
+All you will to do in your design is simply read and write data through the read and write ports of the DDR SDRAM controller in order to read and write the external DDR SDRAM memory.